Skip to main content

 KDE Top Bar and Emacs

-Here's an annoying problem I ran into.
-I have a few apps pinned to my KDE taskbar: Firefox, Emacs, Teams, and others.
-The order matters because I switch between them with keyboard shortcuts: Meta+1, Meta+2, etc.
+I ran into a mildly annoying issue with KDE’s taskbar.
+I keep a few apps pinned - Firefox, Emacs, Teams, and others - and the order matters because I switch between them using keyboard shortcuts like Meta+1, Meta+2, etc.

 Solution